reduxjs/redux/docs/api/combineReducers.md

 #### Arguments

-1. `reducer` (*Object*): An object whose values correspond to different reducer functions that need to be combined into one.
+1. `reducer` (*Object*): An object whose values correspond to different reducing functions that need to be combined into one.
 One handy way to obtain it is to use ES6 `import * as reducers` syntax, but you can also construct this object manually.
 See the notes below for some rules every passed reducer must follow.

 #### Returns